-After the fracture is fully healed, there are no restrictions on activities for your pet.
+After the supporting bones are done growing and the surgical sites are healed, there are no restrictions on activities for your pet.
 A gradual return to full function should occur, to allow for a smooth return of muscle function and strength following the restricted period.